philippe86220/UNO-Q-WebRadio-Brick/README.md

 It demonstrates how a custom brick can encapsulate:

-- application logic
+- radio application logic
-- a containerized Linux service
+- a containerized Linux audio service
-- HTTP communication
+- internal HTTP communication
 - ALSA audio playback
-- MP3 streaming
+- MP3 streaming management

-- and WebUI integration
+while remaining easily usable from a WebUI-based App Lab application.

 The project implements a fully functional Web Radio architecture using:

 - App Lab Python
+- a WebUI frontend
 - a custom local brick
 - a Docker container
 - mpg123